NBA 2K21 is in full swing, so there's no time like the present to get in on the action.

 - 5-pair Shoe Collection

-Each edition will then however offer some extra content according to the cover stars, with a Damian Lillard Digital Collection for the current-gen version, and a Zion Williamson Digital Collection for the next-gen version.
+Each edition will then however offer some more bonus content based on the cover stars, with a Damian Lillard Digital Collection for the current-gen version, and a Zion Williamson Digital Collection for the next-gen version.

 Mamba Forever Edition